XukunXiang/Extreme-Scale-course/README.md

 	- What is the ratio of the performance for DAXPY and the peak performance for the processor?

 ###Discussions in 5th lecture:

+###Questions in HW2
+- [Task#2] As mentioned in the forum, the cache now is shared by multi cores, I'm not sure how much is used for the one I was running.
+Maybe I can find an answer from HPCC.
+-